 - Check in with your PCP.
 If you don’t have a primary care physician, it’s a good idea to find one.
 There are approximately 472,560 PCPs in the United States.
 A primary care physician isn’t just a doctor who can help with health transitions like when you need mammography screenings every two years after age 65.
 Your primary care physician is a familiar home base that is aware of your health history.
 They can monitor your health changes over time and give recommendations to improve your health over the holiday season if it’s a stressful time for you.

 - Check in with your therapist.
 Talk to a mental health professional if you know that the holidays are going to take a toll on your mental health.
 Your therapist may be able to give you coping tips for managing your stress or anxiety.
 If you have a psychiatrist, they might recommend a temporary higher dose of medication to make your anxiety or depression more manageable.
+You might be prompted to take a mini vacation to relieve stress and improve productivty.
+Professional services firm Ernst & Young conducted an internal study of its employees and found that for each additional 10 hours of vacation time employees took, their year-end performance ratings improved 8%.

 - Ask for help when you need it.
 One of the biggest causes of stress during the holidays is the belief that you need to do everything yourself.
 Don’t be afraid to ask for help when you need it whether it’s wrapping presents, holiday shopping, watching the kids, or cleaning the house.